samirelanduk/atomium/docs/source/overview.rst

     >>> pdb.model()
     <Model (3431 atoms)>

-The PdbModel class is an atomic structure (i.e. it inherits from :py:class:`.AtomicStructure`) which means you can get certain atomic properties directly from the model, such as mass, formula, and the atoms
+The Model class is an atomic structure (i.e. it inherits from :py:class:`.AtomicStructure`) which means you can get certain atomic properties directly from the model, such as mass, formula, and the atoms
 themselves: